-How to create a team who feel inspired and excited to come into work each day is a question all hiring managers grapple with.
+How to create a team who feel inspired and share a sense of happiness at work each day is a question all hiring managers grapple with.

 For most employees, the office is their home away from home.
 It’s where they spend most of their week.
-But is it a place they love to be?
-A place that ignites their passion?
+But is it a place where they are happy?
+A place they are empowered and enjoy a sense of accomplishment?
 A healthy dose of acknowledgement can go a long way to boost team morale and help your employees embrace their workplace.

 Innovative companies, such as Google know exactly how to inspire a team and have implemented original employee perks like games rooms; on-site massages and free food that help to make staff teams feel valued.
 Other organisations offer free health care or childcare within the building or close by.
-These sweeteners may represent a cost to the business, but they act as powerful incentives to keep employees passionate about what they do and more productive – as well as enhancing retention rates.
+These sweeteners may represent a cost to the business, but they act as powerful incentives to fuel employee happiness – driving productivity as well as enhancing retention rates.
 Consider introducing these office perks into your workplace and expect the benefits to roll in for everyone.

 Are you wondering how to inspire your team?
-Read our tips below with ideas you can implement to boost team morale:
+Read our tips below with ideas you can implement to create a work happy environment:

 Who doesn’t like an early mark?
-It’s the ultimate motivator to work smart throughout the day and head off a little earlier than normal to let your team enjoy the other things they love to do – spending extra time with the kids, go for a run or simply relish bypassing the peak hour commute.
+It’s the ultimate motivator to work smart throughout the day and head off a little earlier than normal to let your team enjoy the other things that bring happiness to their lives – spending extra time with the kids, go for a run or simply relish bypassing the peak hour commute.
 Implement a roster for your employees to leave early once a month and you’ll see happy faces all around.
 It doesn’t cost much to the business yet it offers joy and rewards for your whole team.
 If that doesn’t work, consider implementing work-from-home days or flexible hours for those who need them.

 Another program considered effective by forward-thinking companies to boost team morale is to giving employees an extra day of annual leave for their birthday.
 It’s a simple gesture, but one that means a lot to workers who may have family or partners they’d love to spend the day with.
 If a leave day is not possible, go out of your way to make sure employees feel loved on their birthday with cake, flowers or a staff lunch to make the whole team feel special.